 If your employer-provided plan does not include substantial coverage (including physician and inpatient hospital services), it doesn’t meet the standards.
 And if it doesn’t pay for at least 60% of covered medical costs, it won’t either.

-The cheapest plan through your employer cannot cost more than a certain percentage of your household income.
+2. The cheapest plan through your employer costs more than a certain percentage of your household income.

 And again, that plan must meet the “minimum value standard”.
 This number is 9.56% in 2018; and each year the IRS issues an update on this percentage.
 This calculation is made using your portion of the monthly premium that covers you, the employee.
 This does not include premiums for others in your family.

 Most job-based health insurance plans are deemed to be affordable and found to meet the “minimum value standard.”
 But if your employer-sponsored plan isn’t, you may qualify for a Marketplace subsidy depending on your income level.

 You also have certain protections against retaliation related to your insurance.
 It’s against the law for your employer to fire or retaliate against you for reporting violations regarding their offered insurance.
 It’s also against the law for your employer to fire you or retaliate against you for getting a subsidy or tax credit for insurance off the Marketplace.